w3c/wai-curricula/content/content-author/content-clarity.md

 Courses based on this module should:

-[TBD]
+* demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content
+* explain accessibility requirements related to content clarity

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how clear, easy-to-understand, and easy-to-read content is essential for some people with disabilities and benefits all
+* explain how clear, easy to understand, and easy to read content is essential for some people with disabilities and benefits all
-* write text using short sentences and clear language
+* provide clear content and easy to understand language depending on context, audience, and resource
 * provide the extended form for abbreviations and acronyms
 * use iconography to help understand text content
 * use text alternatives to help understand content from images and other graphics
-* provide clear and concise instructions for overall content and specific input requirements
-* identify related requirements for designers and developers to:
+* ensure:
-  * use grouping and spacing to communicate content sections
+  * content grouping and spacing to communicate sections
-  * use font types that are easy to read
+  * easy to read and easy to understand font types
-  * ensure appropriate contrast ratio for content
+  * appropriate contrast ratio for content

 {% include excol.html type="all" %}